ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_6.rst

 - All modules can read custom or organizational CA signed certificate from the environment variables.
 Please refer to `SSL Certificate Validation <https://github.com/dell/dellemc-openmanage-ansible-modules#ssl-certificate-validation>`_ section in the `README.md <https://github.com/dell/dellemc-openmanage-ansible-modules/blob/collections/README.md#SSL-Certificate-Validation>`_ for modification to existing playbooks or setting environment variable.
 - All modules now support SSL over HTTPS and socket level timeout.
+- idrac_server_config_profile - The module is enhanced to support export, import, and preview the SCP configuration using Redfish and added support for check mode.

 f5networks.f5_modules
 ~~~~~~~~~~~~~~~~~~~~~